Last Updated on

 My last-minute trip to Hong Kong was Riley’s wild and hairbrained scheme that he carefully willed into fruition.
 I’m giving him all the credit.

 Since we met in middle school 19 years ago, the two of us have had a knack for adventure.
-We’ve weathered wild storms high in the Colorado mountains, taken seedy Greyhound buses cross-country, and even picked up our lives to move to Hawaii — at one point squeezing five people into a dingy two-bedroom Honolulu apartment.
+We’ve weathered wild storms high in the Colorado mountains, taken seedy Greyhound buses cross-country, and even picked up our lives to move to Hawaii.
+(At one point we packed five people into a dingy two-bedroom Honolulu apartment.)

-So, when Riley stepped off a bus and we found each other in the crowded streets of Hong Kong, we both knew exciting and unpredictable opportunities waited on the horizon.
+So, when Riley stepped off a bus and we found each other in the crowded streets of Hong Kong, we both knew unpredictable and unpredictable opportunities were waiting on the horizon.